Rishaan-Dukhande/Rishaan_BlueStampPortfolio/index.md

 -----------

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - what are the modifications?
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

+### What I learned at BlueStamp Engineering

+BlueStamp engineering allowed me to explore different types of microchip controllers and wiring, which I never did before.
+I learned how to wire ESP32's to sensors as well as splicing wires.
+I learned about the internet of things and how to connect projects to an online browser to get data and information.

+I hope to take on projects more on robotics in the future, learning how to do more hardware on a project compared to an IoT project mainly on software.
+It is great knowing about IoT's because they can be applied to hardware builds that can be used in unreachable places.
+Now that I know a lot about software and sensors, I would like to add modifications to this project displaying data from the monitor itself and growing knowledge on hardware and moving parts.

+-->

 # Final Milestone